Key Takeaways

 - Team integration: Developers become true team members, leading to better collaboration and knowledge retention.

-The main challenge here is that you’ll need strong technical leadership and clear processes in place.
+The main challenge of directly hiring Python developers is that you’ll need strong technical leadership and clear processes in place.
 You’re responsible for managing these developers, just like you would manage local hires.

 You’ll need to oversee deadlines, communicate regularly, and handle any issues that come up.